Child Safeguarding Policy

 - Following safe recruitment procedures for all staff, self-employed tutors and artist models working with children.

-- Ensuring everyone working with children receives safeguarding training and ongoing support and supervision.
+- Ensuring everyone working with children receives regular safeguarding training and ongoing support and supervision.

 - Publishing our Child Safeguarding Policy online and circulating it to everyone to whom it applies.

-- Updating and circulating guidelines for appropriate behaviour including a Safeguarding Code of Conduct
+- Updating and circulating clear guidelines for appropriate professional behaviour.

 - Ensuring Designated Safeguarding Leads stay up to date with current best safeguarding practice and advice from relevant external agencies.

-The School will listen to all allegations and suspicions of abuse, and any concerns falling within the scope of this policy, in a serious and considered manner.
+The School will respond to all allegations and suspicions of abuse, and any concerns falling within the scope of this policy, in a serious and considered manner.

-All allegations or suspicions of abuse must be reported immediately in accordance with the procedure set out overleaf.
+All allegations or suspicions of abuse must be reported at the earliest opportunity.